 1 large free-range egg yolk , beaten

-Butter or virgin coconut oil to grease
+Butter, coconut or light olive oil to grease

 - In a large bowl combine the dried fruits, zests and mixed peel, then add the citrus juice, cold tea, spices and brandy, and leave overnight for the flavours to develop.

 - The following day, add the coconut sugar, xylitol or coconut sugar, blackstrap molasses, apple and almonds.

 - In a clean bowl, place the rice flour, cornflour, breadcrumbs, baking powder, coconut oil or suet and a pinch of salt.
 Add in the beaten eggs until you have a smooth mix, then stir into the fruit.

 - Grease a 1.5-litre pudding basin and pour in the pudding mixture until it’s ⅔ full.
 Cover the top with a circle of greaseproof paper, then with 2 pieces of foil and secure with string.
 Or use a 1 litre and a smaller pudding bowl to make 2 puds.